Vannivelampatti

-Vannivelampatti, is a Gram panchayat in Madurai district in the Indian state of Tamil Nadu.
+Vannivelampatti (/ta/) is a gram panchayat in the Madurai district of the Indian state of Tamil Nadu.

 History

-Vannivelampatti was known as vannivalampatti which means, a village (patti) situated at the right side of the strange Vanni Vinayaka facing west at the top of the Devankkurichi hill.
+Vannivelampatti was known as Vannivalampatti which means, a village (patti) situated at the right side of the strange Vanni Vinayaka facing west at the top of the Devankkurichi hill.

 Groups based on belief

 Earlier the village was divided as atheist group and another as non atheist group.
 Apart from regular Grama Panchayat, a Grama Committee was constructed by one Mr. Kailasam Pillai. a middle school teacher and was headed by him.
 Consequently, the rivalry among two groups was abolished and the village was integrated.